mschordan/agaconv/doc/agaconv.1.md

 \--audio-mode mono|stereo
 : Audio mode.
 The two modes mono and stereo can be selected.
 Default mode is stereo.
 In stereo mode twice the amount of audio data is used in comparison to mono.

-\--height auto|NUMBER
-: With 'auto' the height of the video is derived from the input video's aspect ratio.
-Otherwise the absolute value NUMBER is used.

 \--adjust-aspect FLOAT|hdstretched
 : This option allows to adjust the aspect ratio of the video.
 The default value